ahmedraad/Haall/README.md

 Notes!
 ------------
 Be sure to setup your database and `Redis` server.
-You can setup your database information in `Config/mysql.json`
+You can change your database information in `Config/mysql.json`